liferay-search/liferay-docs/en/user/articles/170-content-publication-management/02-staging/02-enabling-staging/05-enabling-page-versioning-and-staged-content.markdown

 Configuration page.

-Choosing content to be staged may sound self-explanatory, but content must have specific attributes in @product@ to use it in a staged environment.
+Choosing content to be staged may sound self-explanatory, but content must have specific attributes in @sharepoint@ to use it in a staged environment.
 Content or an entity should be site-scoped, so they are always part of a site; otherwise, they are not eligible for staging.
 For example, page-scoped entities are only eligible for staging on published pages.
 When scoped data is on a page (e.g., Web Content Display widget) and the page is published, the scoped data is published with it.

-@product@ by default supports the following content groups for staging:
+@sharepoint@ by default supports the following content groups for staging:

 - Blogs
 - Bookmarks